sdmx-twg/sdmx-json/metadata-message/docs/1-sdmx-json-field-guide.md

 Message is the top level object and it contains the requested information (referential metadata) as well as the meta-information decribing the (technical) context of the message and, possibly, status information.

+* $schema - *String* *optional*.
+Contains the URL to the schema allowing to validate the message.
+This also allows identifying the version of SDMX-JSON format used in this message. **Providing the link to the SDMX-JSON schema is recommended.**
 * meta - *Object* *optional*.
 A *[meta](#meta)* object that contains non-standard meta-information and basic technical information about the message, such as when it was prepared and who has sent it.
 * data - *Object* *optional*. *[Data](#data)* contains the message's “primary data”.
 * errors - *Array* *optional* of *[statusInformation](#statusinformation)* objects providing - when appropriate - more detail to the HTTP status codes in the RESTful SDMX web service responses.